bkardell/auto-archive/README.md

 # Auto-archive experiment

 ## What is this
-It is an experimental and usable solution to the problem laid out in [Making Sure My Content Lives On](https://bkardell.com/blog/ArchivingByDefault.html).
-If you're unfamilliar with the problem, go have a read - if you just want to see how to use it, this is the URL for you...
+It would be useful to me (and lots of others) if it were easy to integrate a 'notify the internet archive I've published a new post so I can be sure it lives on despite all kinds of uncertainties - described in much more detail in [Making Sure My Content Lives On](https://bkardell.com/blog/ArchivingByDefault.html).
+This repo documents some (hopfully) easy/flexible solution to this problem ..

 ## How it works...
 At a low level, you send an HTTP Post to a service at `https://dawn-rain-4cff.bkardell.workers.dev/`, with the content-type `application/json` and provide some stuff in the body.
 This lets the Internet Archive know that you've published something new and requests that it be snapshotted and archived.